-The Teaching/Learning Expense Grants program is designed to assist faculty members to meet expenses which occur in connection with course development and teaching enhancement (e.g., creating a video for a course, developing computer-assisted testing; non-travel costs in connection with attending workshops specifically related to teaching and learning; acquiring special training necessary for teaching some skill or method; purchase of materials, equipment, software, or artifacts which are not appropriately paid for out of departmental or college budgets; faculty seminars for departments or colleges of the university).
+The Teaching/Learning Expense Grants program is designed to assist faculty members to meet expenses which occur in connection with course development and teaching enhancement (e.g., creating a video for a course, developing computer-assisted testing; acquiring special training necessary for teaching some skill or method; purchase of materials, equipment, software, or artifacts which are not appropriately paid for out of departmental or college budgets; faculty seminars for departments or colleges of the university).
 In addition, funds may be made available to compensate a faculty member who participates in a team-taught course but is not the instructor of record who receives load credit for the course.
 Please note: these grants are specifically intended to compensate faculty for expenses.
 Proposals which seek stipends as compensation for time will not be considered, except in the case of team-taught courses.

-All faculty members with the rank of lecturer or above are eligible to apply for expense grants.
-Part-time faculty who have taught at Valparaiso University for at least three years and have reasonable expectations to be hired for the next year are also eligible.
+All undergraduate faculty members with the rank of lecturer or above are eligible to apply for expense grants.
+Undergraduate adjunct faculty who have taught at Valparaiso University for at least three years and have reasonable expectations to be hired for the next year are also eligible.

 Normally the Committee will award $5,000 each semester in Teaching/Learning Expense Grants; expense grants typically are made in the amount of $500 or $1,000; team teaching grants will be in an amount equal to overload pay at the applicant's rank.